-Rewind the clock and we are introduced early on to top Secret Service agent and Presidential body guard, Mike Banning played by Gerard Butler.
-The Machine Gun Preacher has taken his gruff Scottish he-man and put the persona in a suit with an ear-piece.
+Rewind the clock and we are introduced early on to top Secret Service agent and Presidential bodyguard, Mike Banning played by Gerard Butler.
+The Machine Gun Preacher has taken his gruff Scottish he-man and put the persona in a suit with an earpiece.
 We see some relevant backstory when Banning makes a call that sees a key character die and the President’s reaction as he arranges for Banning to be out of sight and out of mind.
-The timing couldn’t be worse as our Terrorist forces hit with war like impact led by Kang to capture the President and key government members in the bunker of the White House.
+The timing couldn’t be worse as our Terrorist forces were hit with a war-like impact led by Kang to capture the President and key government members in the bunker of the White House.
 You may remember Kang played by Rick Yune from his role as the villain’s key 2nd in command in Die Another Day.
 This time he delivers a more commanding confident performance that should set him up for more roles in the future.

-At the focus of our story is President Asher played by Aaron Earkhart.
-I\’d vote for this guy on \’chin\’ presence alone!
-I’m seriously surprised he hasn’t had any super hero roles.
-Earkhart plays the diplomat, the staunch leader and the vulnerable family man in a great combination role.
+The focus of our story is President Asher played by Aaron Eckhart.
+I’d vote for this guy on ‘chin’ presence alone!
+I’m seriously surprised he hasn’t had any superhero roles.
+Eckhart plays the diplomat, the staunch leader and the vulnerable family man in a great combination role.

-In the backdrop we have a US government trying to regain control of a situation that could bring nuclear consequences to the world.
+Against the backdrop, we have a US government trying to regain control of a situation that could bring nuclear consequences to the world.
 The Speaker of the House played by Morgan Freeman keeps the military in check while Angela Bassett heads up the Secret Service and keeps the lines of communication going with Banning on the inside.

 3.5 out of 5 popcorns